bgachara/bgachara.github.io/posts/rust_ref.md

 ## Constants

-- Constats are immutable data or functions that are declared at compile time, preferred when piece of data is used in many places viaout the codebase and want to avoid code duplication and ease development.
+- Constants are immutable data or functions that are declared at compile time, preferred when piece of data is used in many places viaout the codebase and want to avoid code duplication and ease development.
 - *const* keyword used and SCREAMING_SNAKE_CASE convention.
 - Constants require a type declaration and only types with a known size at compile time can be declared a constant

 ```rust